Pictou (provincial electoral district)

 Pictou was a provincial electoral district in Nova Scotia, Canada, that, at the time of its dissolution, elected two members to the Nova Scotia House of Assembly.
 It existed from 1867 to 1949, at which time Pictou County was divided into the three electoral districts of: Pictou East, Pictou West, and Pictou Centre.

+Prior to 1933, Pictou elected three members to the Nova Scotia Legislature.

 Members of the Legislative Assembly

 Pictou elected the following members to the Legislature:

 Prior to 1933, Pictou elected three members to the Nova Scotia Legislature: